lite-xl/lite-xl/README.md

 ### Windows

 Lite XL comes with installers on Windows for typical installations.
-Alternatively, we provide ZIP archives that you can download and extract it anywhere and run directly.
+Alternatively, we provide ZIP archives that you can download and extract anywhere and run directly.

-To make the installation portable, simply create a `user` folder where `lite-xl.exe` is located.
+To make Lite XL portable (e.g. running Lite XL from a thumb drive), simply create a `user` folder where `lite-xl.exe` is located.

 ### macOS